Spoilers For Next Week On ‘The Young And The Restless’: Kyle Risks His Life

 Another person who experiences significant life changes next week is Phyllis (Gina Tognoni).
 Her little deal with Christine (Lauralee Bell) to save her skin and testify against Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), and Sharon (Sharon Case) and not warning Nick (Joshua Morrow) blows up in her face.
 Nick decides he cannot be with Phyllis after she betrayed his mother and sister.
 Nick breaks up with Phyllis and demands she move out of his house for good.

 That’s not the ends of Phyllis’s woes next week, though.
-Inquisitr reported that Jack (Peter Bergman) and Billy (Jason Thompson) team up against the Jabot CEO.
+The Inquisitr reported that Jack (Peter Bergman) and Billy (Jason Thompson) team up against the Jabot CEO.
 Billy eventually convinces Jack to come around to his way of thinking — Phyllis’s bad press is bad for Jabot.
 With that new idea, Jack declares it’s time to put Jabot back in the hands of the Abbott family, and Billy and Kyle agree.
 Which Abbott will take over as CEO, though, once they end up dumping Phyllis from the top spot?
 That could end up causing some contentions between Jack, Billy, and Kyle.